It all started one day when Elizabeth Millard was feeling tired and worn out from working the farm she co-founded.

 “That’s when I really started to recognise the potency and medicinal potential of herbs and other plants,” says US-based Elizabeth, who went on to write the book Backyard Pharmacy.

 “We can grow our own medicine.”

-Below are just five easy-to-grow plants that Elizabeth says have well-documented healing abilities.
+Below are just five easy-to-grow disease-fighting plants that Elizabeth says have well-documented healing abilities.